 Opening cash balance

 What is the purpose of a cash flow forecast?

-Predicting your cash position is a top priority for any company, as it helps you stay on top of your cash flow, prepare for the future, and make better-informed decisions.
-At the most basic level, a cash flow forecast can tell you if you will have a positive cash flow (meaning more cash is coming into the business than going out) or a negative cash flow (meaning more cash is going out than coming in) at a given point in time.
+Predicting future cash flow is a top priority for any company, as it helps you optimize your cash position, prepare for future cash flow problems, and make better-informed decisions.
+At the most basic level, a cash flow forecast can estimate if you will have a positive cash flow (meaning more cash is coming into the business than going out) or a negative cash flow (meaning more cash is going out than coming in) at a given point in time.